-The State provided the hospitals the FFS regular Medicaid rate claims payments made to each DSH hospital from MMIS for the period covering the Medicaid State Plan rate year under review.
-Using their accounting records, hospitals reported all MCO and MCO crossover information, including supplemental and enhanced payments applicable to patients eligible for both Medicare and Medicaid.
+The State provided the hospitals the FFS regular Medicaid rate claims payments made to each DSH hospital from its MMIS data for the period covering the Medicaid State Plan rate year under review.
+Using their accounting records, hospitals reported all MCO and MCO crossover information, including supplemental and enhanced payments applicable to patients eligible for Medicaid.

-We examined the surveys obtained from each hospital to verify that all Medicaid payments were reported by the hospitals for the Medicaid State Plan rate year ended September 30, 2012.
+We examined the surveys obtained from each hospital to verify that all Medicaid payments were reported by the hospitals for the Medicaid State Plan rate year ended September 30, 2015.
 Regular FFS Medicaid payments were traced to the MMIS data provided by the State and to each hospital's accounting books and records.
 MCO and MCO crossover payments were reconciled to the hospitals' accounting books and records.
-We also confirmed other supplemental Medicaid payments with the State, where applicable.
+We also traced all supplemental upper payment limit (UPL) and Accountable Care Organizations (ACO) payments to supporting documentation retained by the State, where applicable.